Everything You Should Know About Clinical Trials

 How do clinical trials work?

 The first two phases typically include a very small number of participants (usually less than 100).
-Phase I trials test an experimental drug or treatment in a small group of people, often healthy volunteers, for the first time to evaluate the treatment’s safety and identify any side effects.
+Phase 1 trials test an experimental drug or treatment in a small group of people, often healthy volunteers, for the first time to evaluate the treatment’s safety and identify any side effects.

-If a treatment is deemed safe and effective after Phase III, it can undergo review by the FDA and potentially receive approval, which then allows the treatment to be used by the public.
-Researchers will continue their work in Phase IV, defining the characteristics of the people the medication or device works best for and expanding the researcher’s understanding of how to best use it.
-Phase IV trials include a much larger number than the first three phases.
+Researchers continue their work in phase 4, defining the characteristics of people a medication or device works best for and expanding researchers' understanding of how to best use it.
+Phase 4 includes a much larger number of clinical trial participants than the first three phases.

 What is participating in a clinical trial really like?

-Jeanine Trezona, a member of the diaTribe’s Community Dialogue facebook group, has had type 1 diabetes for over 40 years and is participating in a Phase IV, post-approval study for the Eversense implantable continuous glucose monitor (CGM).
+Jeanine Trezona, a member of the diaTribe’s Community Dialogue Facebook group, has had type 1 diabetes for over 40 years.
+She participated in a phase 4, post-approval study for the Eversense implantable continuous glucose monitor (CGM).

-“Every six months, you are asked to fill out a questionnaire about how you feel about managing your diabetes and how you feel about the way the Eversense CGM works for you.
-These responses and my other results go directly to the FDA for their analysis.”
+“Every six months, you're asked to fill out a questionnaire on how you feel about managing your diabetes, and how you feel about the way the Eversense CGM works for you," Trezona added.
+"These responses and my other results then went directly to the FDA for their analysis.”